-The East of Gannet and Montrose Fields MPA has been designated as part of a network of Nature Conservation MPAs which are being established to help conserve a range of Scotland's important marine habitats, wildlife, geology and landforms.
-The East of Gannet and Montrose Fields Channel MPA has been designated for the following protected features, as shown in Map 2:
+The Norwegian Boundary Sediment Plain MPA has been designated as part of a network of Nature Conservation MPAs being established to help conserve a range of Scotland's important marine habitats, wildlife, geology and landforms.
+The Norwegian Boundary Sediment Plain MPA has been designated for the following protected feature, as shown in Map 2:

-- Offshore deep sea muds - Ocean quahog aggregations, including sediment areas suitable for their colonisation (sand and gravel habitat).\
+Ocean quahog aggregations, including sediment types suitable for their colonisation (sand and gravel habitat)\

-\The protection of ocean quahog requires the protection of its supporting habitat; certain types of offshore subtidal sands and gravels.
-Protection of this habitat will be focused on that required to sustain the ocean quahog (e.g. minimising the alteration of local habitat type in the region) rather than on conserving the range of species associated with offshore subtidal sand and gravel habitats per se.
+\The protection of ocean quahog requires the protection of its supporting habitat i.e. certain types of offshore subtidal sands and gravels.
+Protection of this habitat will be focused on that required to sustain the ocean quahog (e.g. minimising the alteration of local habitat type in the area) rather than on conserving the range of species typically associated with offshore subtidal sand and gravel habitats.

 Conservation objectives set out the desired quality of the protected features within each MPA.
-JNCC recommend that the conservation objectives for the protected features within the East of Gannet and Montrose Fields MPA are 'conserve' for all features.
-The condition of the features has not been verified by direct evidence of ecological condition so the uncertainty of the feature condition is noted alongside the objective (feature condition uncertain).
+JNCC recommend that the conservation objective for the ocean quahog protected feature within the Norwegian Boundary Sediment Plain MPA is 'conserve'.
+The ecological condition of the feature has not been verified by direct evidence so the uncertainty of the feature condition is noted alongside the objective (feature condition uncertain).

-Improved evidence on the condition of these features collected as part of the six-year reporting cycle required under the Marine (Scotland) Act 2010 and the Marine and Coastal Access Act 2009, or through provision of other evidence, may result in modifications to JNCC's recommendations for management to achieve the features' conservation objectives.
+Improved evidence on the condition of the feature will collected as part of the six-year reporting cycle required under the Marine (Scotland) Act 2010 and the Marine and Coastal Access Act 2009, or through provision of other evidence, and may result in modifications to JNCC's recommendations for management to achieve the features' conservation objective.

-Map 2: The known distribution of protected features within the East of Gannet and Montrose Fields MPA
+Map 2 The known distribution of protected features within the Norwegian Boundary Sediment Plain MPA

 Map displayed in geographic coordinates WGS84.
-The exact limits of the UK Continental Shelf are set out in the Continental Shelf (Designation of Areas) Order 2013, Statutory Instrument 2013/3162 (© Crown Copyright).
-Landmass Ordnance Survey © Crown Copyright and database right 2011.
+The exact limits of the UK Continental Shelf are set out in the Continental Shelf (Designation of Areas) Order 2013, Statutory Instrument 2013/3162 (© Crown Copyright).Landmass Ordnance Survey © Crown Copyright and database right 2011.
 All rights reserved.
 Scotland (Adjacent waters) Updated by the Law of the Sea Division, United Kingdom Hydrographic Office October 2005.
 Bathymetry © GEBCO, 2011.
 Biological data from Geodatabase of Marine features in Scotland (GeMS v4) © Crown copyright.
 MPA and geodiversity features © JNCC and SNH 2014.
 All rights reserved.